m4k3r-org/wp-cluster/readme.md

-The current WordPress plugin allows to add/update custom global javascript and CSS on your site in real time using version control.
+This WordPress plugin allows you to:

+* Edit global CSS on the back-end or fron-end (in real-time).
+* Edit global JavaScript file using the back-end.
+* JavaScript and CSS assets both utilize post-type revisions for version control.
+* Both asset types may be exported/imported using the native WordPress tools.
+* Dependencies can be included ( jQuery, Backbone, etc ).

-Visit us on WordPress.org: http://wordpress.org/plugins/wp-amd/
+Visit on WordPress.org: http://wordpress.org/plugins/wp-amd/

 ## Screenshots